czett/go2klo/README.md

 ### 🗺️ Find Nearby Toilets
 - Quickly locate the closest public restrooms using the map.
+- Trends now show you the top-10 most rated toilets!

 ### ⭐ Rate & Review
 - Share your experience by rating restrooms on cleanliness, comfort, and convenience.